MystenLabs/sui/doc/wallet.md

-- `--package` - ID of the package object where the module containing the function is located (please [remember](#a-quick-look-at-the-gas-module) that the ID of the genesis FastX package containing the GAS module is defined in its manifest file, and is equal to 0x2)
+- `--package` - ID of the package object where the module containing the function is located (please [remember](#a-quick-look-at-the-gas-module) that the ID of the genesis Sui package containing the GAS module is defined in its manifest file, and is equal to 0x2)
 - `object-args` - a list of arguments of Sui object type (in this case there is only one representing the `c` parameter of the `transfer`